-A short drive south of Kaniva brings you to Billyho Bush Walk, a favourite spot for locals with seating and campfire area and a meandering 2.7 km track.
-It takes approximately 40 minutes - 1hr.
-The looped walking track is rough in places and passes through stately yellow gums, twisted brown stringy barks, banksias and heaths.
-This walk also gives you a good indication of the Little Desert for those who are on limited time.
+A short 10 minute drive south of Kaniva brings you to Billyho Bush Walk, a favourite spot for locals with seating and campfire area and a meandering 2.6 km track.
+The bush walk takes between 40 minutes and up to 1 1/2 hrs, but it's easy to spend several hours in this tranquil spot.
+The looped track is rough in places and passes through stately yellow gums, twisted brown stringy barks, banksias and heaths.
+This walk also gives you a good indication of the Little Desert for those who are on limited time or without a 4WD (pending track and weather conditions).
 Wildlife: The high pitched calls of Southern Scrub Robins can be heard from among the thick, leaf-littered bush along the edges of the track.
 Imitating their calls, particularly in spring, will often bring an ardent response as they try to track down the intruder sometimes coming within a few metres of the culprit.
 Various Honeyeaters and Parrots, as well as Pardalotes, Wrens, Thornbills and Whistlers make Billy Ho their home.
 Other sightings are always likely – Sittellas, Trillers, Cuckoos, Owlet Nightjars, Heath wrens, Yellow–tailed and Red-tailed Black Cockatoos or Raptors could surprise you.
 While walking you may disturb a Kangaroo, Echidna or a Stumpy Tail Lizard.
 Tracks and marks in the sand provide clues as to previous wildlife activity.